Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallstrictjsonrpc.unknownmessage.md

 ## Remarks

-Set this options to false, AsyncCall will ignore the request that cannot be parsed as a valid JSON RPC payload.
+If this option is set to false, AsyncCall will ignore the request that cannot be parsed as a valid JSON RPC payload.
 This is useful when the message channel is also used to transfer other kinds of messages.